 - Offers the potential to get more credit: As your business uses one factoring service, it becomes more likely to extend your available credit line, but this varies depending on the value of your invoices and your clients’ payment history.

-- Often more expensive than other forms of credit: Typically, the fee for invoice factoring is anywhere from 1 to 4 percent of the invoice’s face value for every week or month from the time the factor pays the advance until the client pays the invoice.
+- Often more expensive than other forms of credit: Typically, the fee for invoice factoring is anywhere from 1% to 4% of the invoice’s face value for every week or month from the time the factor pays the advance until the client pays the invoice.
 Although this rate may not sound like a lot, it can add up.
-Some factoring arrangements end up with an effective annual percentage rate (APR) of 20 to 50 percent, but the amount can vary drastically.
+Some factoring arrangements end up with an effective annual percentage rate (APR) of 20% to 50%, but the amount can vary drastically.

 - Works best as a short-term solution: If you like, you can factor nearly every invoice you receive, but ultimately doing this will cut into your profits.
 When you need a long-term solution to cash-flow issues, factoring may not be the best option.
 In these situations, you may need a traditional business loan.

 - May be labor intensive: Most invoice-factoring companies require you to upload copies of your invoices and potentially supporting documents, too.
 This process can be more labor intensive and time consuming than using a line of credit or a business credit card.
 That said, some factoring companies have very user-friendly dashboards which help to simplify and streamline this process.

 - Doesn’t eliminate bad debts: Even if you hand your invoices over to a factoring company, there is still no guarantee that your clients will pay.
 You will still have to deal with unpaid invoices.